TyberiusPrime/uv2nix_hammer/README.md

 uv2nix_hammer_overrides repository. (in
 'hammer_build_<package-name>-version/overrides').

-If successfull, you'll end up with a PR ready branch in 'hammer_build_<package-name>-version/overrides' that you can use to contribute the overrides back to the [uv2nix_hammer_overrides repository](https://github.com/TyberiusPrime/uv2nix_hammer_overrides/)
+If successful, you'll end up with a PR ready branch in 'hammer_build_<package-name>-version/overrides' that you can use to contribute the overrides back to the [uv2nix_hammer_overrides repository](https://github.com/TyberiusPrime/uv2nix_hammer_overrides/)